sycomix/caravel_sha3_256_crypto_miner/README.md

 make ship
 ```

-This will create the artifacts for sending to the fab.
+This will create the preliminary Skywater fab input artifacts.
+Essentially a giant GDS file

-NOTE: This project is borderline routable at this point.
-Since the autorouter starts
-off with a random seed, it will occasionally not converge on 0 violations.
+containing a full physical description of the system on a chip, in this case over 300,000
+logic cells and 1,000,000 copper traces.

+NOTE: The entire process takes about 10 hours on a high end PC with plenty of memory.

 ### Future